If there was one thing he hated, it was being part of a summer school.

 The man smirked, “I hope you have fun with my little cousin, because you’re gonna be with him all summer,” before he slammed the door in Yugi’s face.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, DestinyMoonFireWrite a Review